Psychiatry and Behavioral Sciences

-As a consultant to a federal agency, Dr. Dwyer assisted in the formation of their peer support team, designed, developed and conducted their first peer team training course, participated in screening and selecting their peer members, and has provided instruction on stress management and mental health to their personnel throughout the U.S. He consults with federal, state and local criminal justice system professionals working Internet crimes against children cases for mental health support and has provided to them instruction on preventing and managing stress related to the investigation and processing of child exploitation evidence.
-Dr. Dwyer has consulted on the development of a promotion process for a city police department and as a sworn criminal investigator was a charter member of a federal law enforcement agency peer support team for whom he also co-authored their original briefing and training video on peer support and critical incident stress management.
-For a state level law enforcement employees’ assistance program, he provides mental health support to sworn and support personnel for officer-involved shootings and other critical events.
-Dr. Dwyer participates in state sponsored post critical incident seminars for law enforcement personnel and post deployment seminars for National Guard and other military members.
-He also conducts fitness-for-duty evaluations for law enforcement and health care professionals including for licensing boards.
+Dr. Dwyer assisted in the formation of a federal agency’s peer support team, designed, developed and conducted their first peer team training course, participated in screening and selecting their peer members, and has provided instruction on stress management and mental health to their personnel throughout the U.S. He consults with criminal justice system professionals working internet crimes against children cases for mental health support and has provided instruction on preventing and managing stress related to the investigation of crimes against children.
+Dr. Dwyer has consulted on the development of a promotion process for a city police department and as a sworn federal criminal investigator was a charter member of a law enforcement peer support team for whom he also co-authored their original briefing and training video on peer support and critical incident stress management.